-- Students enrolled in online programs are not eligible for the Dean's Fellowship.
+- Students enrolled in online programs are not eligible for the Dean's Scholarship.

-The fellowship is renewable depending on the student's academic performance.
+The scholarship is renewable depending on the student's academic performance.
 A minimum cumulative GPA of 3.0 is required for continued support.
-The University will review the academic progress of students receiving the fellowship each term.
-Students are no longer eligible for the fellowship if their cumulative GPA drops below the required 3.0.
+The University will review the academic progress of students receiving the scholarship each term.
+Students are no longer eligible for the scholarship if their cumulative GPA drops below the required 3.0.

 Any student who enrolls in a Drexel graduate school program after taking a Kaplan preparation course for the GRE or GMAT will receive tuition credit equal to the amount paid to Kaplan for the preparation course.
 Students who have participated in Kaplan's private tutoring sessions in preparation for the GRE or GMAT within two years of being admitted to Drexel are eligible to receive a tuition credit of up to $1,200.